charathmathew/animepahe_downloader/README.md

 # animepahe_downloader

-Simple Python script to search stream and download from the animepahe website via a terminal.
+Simple Python script to search, stream and download from the animepahe website via a terminal.

 Allows users to search for a series and stream or download a chosen episode of the series.